ydluo/qdyn/docs/model_assumptions.md

   - Fault bisecting an elastic slab of uniform half-thickness $H$, with uniform, steady displacement applied along the boundaries of the slab located at a distance $H$ from the fault.
   - Fault bisecting a low rigidity layer of uniform half-thickness $H$ embedded in a stiffer elastic medium.

-- Vertical, anti-plane, straight 1D fault in a 2D half space.
+- **1D fault with free surface**: for vertical, anti-plane faults embedded in a 2D half space, a free-surface can be efficiently simulated using the technique of mirror images.

-- 1.5D fault model (2.5D elastic medium) that accounts approximately for a finite fault size $W$ in the out-of-plane direction (normal to the strike direction $x$), assuming slip either tapers off to zero at the $W$-edge or steadily creeps beyond $W$.
+- **1.5D fault** model (2.5D elastic medium) that accounts approximately for a finite fault size $W$ in the out-of-plane direction (normal to the strike direction $x$), assuming slip either tapers off to zero at the $W$-edge or steadily creeps beyond $W$.
 This represents for instance a map-view model of a vertical fault with finite seismogenic depth $W$.
 For more details and a derivation, see appendix A.2 of *Luo and Ampuero* ([2017a](http://dx.doi.org/10.1016/j.tecto.2017.11.006)).
 The computational cost of this reduced-dimensionality model is the same as that of 1D-fault simulations.

-- 2D fault embedded in a 3D elastic space or half-space.
+- **2D fault** embedded in a 3D elastic space or half-space.
 The fault surface has fixed strike, but possibly depth-dependent dip.
 The fault is infinite but friction is applied only over a finite area.